Weekly Worship Opportunities at First UMC

 Check Us Out on Facebook (First United Methodist Church - Sioux City)

-If you ever have questions, don't hesitate to reach out to us directly to confirm if you think something is
+If you ever have questions, don't hesitate to reach out to us at the church directly (712-258-0119) to confirm if you think something is suspicious.

 Do No Harm!
 Do Good!
 Stay in Love with God!

-- John Wesley’s (The founder of Methodism) 3 Simple Rules in living the life of a Christian that will change your world.
+- John Wesley’s (The founder of Methodism) 3 Simple Rules in living the life of a Christian!